Yavnik/pet_adoption_app/README.md

 - Save pet adoption history.
 - Contact pet shelters and rescue organizations.

+UI Inspiration from the awesome designers at CMARIX Technolabs (https://www.behance.net/gallery/163362473/Pet-Adoption-App-Design).

 ### Screenshots

 *Home Screen - Option to filter animals based on categories.
 List of pet has pagination support, when user scrolls to the end of screen only then more animals are loaded.*